atmaxstar/chatApplication/README.md

 # Usage

-Go to api directory and execute "dotnet run", and front to execute "npm start".
+Go to api directory and execute "dotnet run", and front directory to execute "npm start".
 Then, visit http://localhost:3000/.